loureirod/Ant-colony-optimization/README.md

 - **evaporation_rate** : Rate of evaporation of pheromone on the roads.
 Pheromone is updated by multiplicating pheromone level on the road by (1 – evaporation_rate)

+- **alpha** : Amount of pheromones left on road by every ants

+- **randomness_rate** : Define the probability of random choice when ants arrive on a node

+- **decision_threshold** : Define the probability of applying wether one decision formula or the other one .

 To get best path, the method **best_path()** should be called.
 Best path is determined by choosing the road with maximum pheromone level at each node.
 It returns a list of nodes composing the path.

+### Genetic mecanismes

+We generate several environment with random parameters.
+Then we perform crossover and natural selection to select the environment settings that find the sortest path for a given graph.